Kevin McAleenan

-Kevin Kealoha McAleenan (born September 5, 1971) is an American attorney and government official who unlawfully served as the acting United States secretary of homeland security from April to November 2019.
+Kevin Kealoha McAleenan (born September 5, 1971) is an American attorney and government official who served as the acting United States secretary of homeland security from April to November 2019.

-McAleenan previously served as the U.S. Customs and Border Protection commissioner.
+McAleenan served as the U.S. Customs and Border Protection commissioner from March 2018 to May 2019.
+During that time, he was a leading proponent of separating children from their parents as a means of deterring illegal entry into the United States.
 President Donald Trump designated McAleenan as Acting United States Secretary of Homeland Security in April 2019.
-He resigned on October 11, 2019, with Trump saying McAleenan wanted to "spend more time with his family and go to the private sector."
+He resigned on October 11, 2019, with Trump saying McAleenan wanted to "spend more time with his family and go to the private sector".
 The Government Accountability Office later ruled that McAleenan's appointment as Acting Secretary had been improper.